-Do you run a childcare centre or transport company for which you transport children by car?
+Do you transport children by car?
+For instance because you run a childcare centre or transport company?
 In the Netherlands, you must use approved child car seats.
 Child seats are obligatory for children smaller than 1.35m.
-Depending on the size and weight of the child you use a baby seat, a child seat or a booster seat.
+Depending on the size and weight of the child you use a baby seat, a child seat, or a booster seat.

 You should use child seats in the following types of vehicles: